nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

    * _ssrInitialHtmlPath_: The optional path to a route that renders the initial HTML.
      The Portal will send a POST to this route with a JSON body of type *MashroomPortalAppSSRRemoteRequest* and expects a plain *text/html* response or an *application/json* response that satisfies *MashroomPortalAppSSRResult*.
- * _defaultConfig_: The default config that can be overwritten in the Mashroom config file
+ * _defaultConfig_: The default config that can be overwritten in the server config file
     * _title_: Optional human-readable title of the App.
 Can be a string or an object with translations.
     * _category_: An optional category to group the Apps in the Admin App
     * _tags_: An optional list of tags that can also be used in the search (in the Admin App)